ZieBar/M.A.-Thesis/Experiment/Experiment_Documentation.md

 |10 l|destilled Water|dm-Drogeriemarkt GmbH + Co KG.|

-# 3 Establishing the Stabilization Time
+# 3 Establishing the stabilization time

 According to the experience of Lukas Schäfer from Long Life for Art, the stabilization times for drier humidites takes usually the longest.[^1] Thus the first experiment is done with magnesium cloride which should generate a relative humidity (rH) of 33.1 % at 21°C.[^2] according to the DKD-R 5-8 standard stabilization is reached 30 min. after beeing within  +-2% rH and +-0,2°K temperature to the goal values.